bountybench/bountybench/documentation/docs/usage.md

 #### Backend Setup

-1. Open a terminal and navigate to the `bountyagent` directory.
+1. Open a terminal and navigate to the `bountybench` directory.

 2. Start the backend server:
 ```